-(3) With approval of the Associate Dean for Student Academic Affairs, an instructor may award this grade when a student's failure is due to circumstances beyond the control of the student.
+(3) With approval of the Registrar, an instructor may award this grade when a student's failure is due to circumstances beyond the control of the student.

 A student's cumulative index is in no way influenced by this grade.